 - At home and in the car, close the windows and run the air conditioning if needed.

-- When pollen and mold levels are high, stay indoors.
+- When pollen and mold levels are high, stay indoors as much as possible.

 - When you come inside, wash your hair and change your clothes.

-- Consider hosing the pollen off your car and front porch often.
+- Hose the pollen off your car and front porch/steps often.

 - Don't hang clothing or linens outside to dry.